boaworm/TrailcamWeb-Spring/README.md

 > ./gradlew bootRun

 Point your browser to port 8080 of whatever machine you are running this on, and you are up!

+> [!NOTE]
+> I've only ported a small amount of function to use the REST services - this is more a PoC using Spring Boot than a full rewrite.
+>